 - High school units: High school-level chemistry or college-level Chemistry 092 recommended; Biology strongly recommended.

-- This program has a competitive selection process.
+- This program has a limited selection process.
 See Fall 2017 Competitive Allied Health Program Criteria on the Competitive and Limited Programs page of the A-B Tech website

 - Acceptable reports of medical examinations by first day of PHM 132 or PHM 134.